greenruby/grn-static/pages/about.md

 ## The redactor gear

-Codegreen paid for my [Newsblur][3] account so I can follow a bunch of feeds.
-Google reader was my first tool but well, they are closing, and actually Newsblur is much better.
+A first Codegreen paid for my [Newsblur][3] account so I can follow a bunch of feeds.
+Google reader was my first tool but well, they have closed, and actually Newsblur was much better.
 It's open source and the guy that makes it does a great job (too bad it's in python and not in ruby).

+After some time I diversified my tools for gathering news.
+My mailbox is where I get most of the links, but I also use Feedspot, Prismatic, and a bunch of bookmarks that I check every week.

-I'm also loading a bunch of podcasts on my phone and after having tried a lot of podcast softwares I'm really happy with [Podkicker][4], it's just very convenient and it has all I need with the free version.
+I'm also loading a bunch of podcasts on my phone and after having tried a lot of podcast softwares I've been happy with [Podkicker][4], it's just very convenient and it has all I need with the free version.
 So in my 40 minutes tele commuting to go to work, I just get the ears busy.
-I tried to use [Gpodder][5] but it's not totally perfect and the support in podcast clients is not as good as it should be.
-So I don't stick on it, maybe it will evolve and I will get back to it.
+Now I switched to Listen Up Free vversion, because it sync pretty well with [Gpodder][5].

 But I also get a lot of news by just wandering around on [Geekli.st][10], on [Coderbits][11], hacker news, and I subscribed to a bunch of various newsletters.
 I also watch the new gems feeds from [@rubygems-alt][12] and I retweet stuff of interest on [@mo5e][17], [@cogtw][13] and/or [@greenrubist][16] (those 3 are my alternate twitter identities).

 Each week [William][14] (aka xenor) also sends me a list of links.
-But I definately don't use any facebook feeds.
+I definately don't use any facebook feeds.
 For some reason, this is a place I avoid the most I can.

-## What next ?

-My ambition there is to keep it non-comercial, and change it to be more community driven.
-The preparation of the letter is eating a big part of my saturdays for the last 13 weeks and I don't think I can keep up the same pace for long time.

-The idea I have about the community driven thing is by engineering some automation on the news gathering (to replace newsblur), have a place where the news can be triaged by various people, a little bit like it is on [Hacker News][6] with a vote system.
-But the gatherign won't limit to blog posts and rss feeds, there would also be podcasts and video feeds.
-There is now a lot of possibilities in automation on feeds aggregation.
-I worked on a project that already does that feeds aggregation, named "the Blux".
-And I expect to replicate parts of it for my Green Ruby Engine.

-But also, as usual, this project is also an occasion to play with recent technologies or stuff I want to know more about, otherwise where is the fun ?
-So here comes [Ember.js][7], on the top of [Sinatra][15] with [mongoDB][8], and there will be much more on the road (thinking about trying [Sponges][9] too).
+## First year

+One year passed.
+Not one week came without its pubication.
+It became a sunday routine for me, with various benifits for myself and my friends.
+Few people subscribed each week from the website.

+There have been various attempts to automate the publication tool, using ember, or other toys.
+But the most reliable toolset ended up being a couple of rake tasks for producing the mailchimp template and the website content.
+Some hope can be preserved about the evolution of the platform, but I have been busy quite a bunch, changing job, as well as xenor, that helped me with some links each weeks.

+The non-commercial aspect of this media is stronger than ever.
+It's actually too small scale to have any cost.
+Mailchimp still is free for so few subscribers.

 [mose][42]